Ottawa Centre (federal electoral district): History

+1976 Federal Redistribution

 The 1976 redistribution saw significant changes to the riding.
 It lost territory around Mechanicsville (north of Wellington Street West, west of the current O-Train) and Old Ottawa East (north of Clegg St), while gaining all of the Civic Hospital and Hintonburg neighbourhoods east of Holland Avenue and south of Wellington, Carleton Heights, Riverside Park and the Hunt Club area west of the current O-Train line.

+1987 Federal Redistribution

 The 1987 redistribution saw the riding expand westward to Island Park Drive, while losing all of its territory south of the Rideau River.
 Additionally, the riding gained back all of Old Ottawa East south of The Queensway.

+1996 Federal Redistribution

 The 1996 redistribution saw the riding expand further westward to Sherbourne Road / Maitland Avenue north of the Queensway, as well as gaining the eastern half of Carlington (east of Merivale Road).
 Also, the area of Old Ottawa East north of the Queensway was added back to the riding.

+2003 Federal Redistribution

 The riding did not change its boundaries in 2003.

+2012 Federal Redistribution

 Following the Canadian federal electoral redistribution, 2012, there was a minor change in the riding's southwestern boundary, which was moved from the former city limits to Baseline Road and Fisher Avenue.

+2022 Federal Redistribution

+The 2022 Federal Redistribution has become law and will be in effect for the next Federal election which must be held no later than 2025.